-Goal: Maintain an adequate number of members and fulltime staff to meet our mission through established and expected service levels for response of within one mile 8 minutes and two minutes per mile thereafter.
+Goal: Maintain an adequate number of members and staff to meet our mission through established and expected service levels for response.

 The West Valley Fire Department's mission is to protect lives then property, the most efficient and productive method for serving the public fire and life safety need in our District is with oncall members On-Call Members are the primary resource for responding to emergency incidents within the community supported by a core of fulltime personnel for both administrative and operational functions.
-This Strategic Priority encompasses both day and night staffing, weekday and weekend staffing and relates to retaining and developing current members while recruiting and selecting the right new members.
+This Strategic Priority encompasses both day and night staffing, weekday and weekend staffing and focuses on retaining and developing current members while recruiting and selecting the right new members.
 An adequate number of oncall members to meet the fire and life safety needs benefits the District through reduced labor costs which allow for costs to be kept lower and a higher percentage of the budget going toward capital projects without the need to pass bonds or levies.
-Today 38% of the District budget is spent on labor costs, these costs encompass all wages and benefits for both on-call (part-time) and fulltime members, by contrast most fulltime fire departments labor cost is approximately 90% of their budget.
-Through policy, on-call members are required to respond to 25% of the calls at their assigned station as well as participate in 50% of the training drills to remain a member in good standing, with on-call members required to respond to one out of every four alarms and nearly 900 alarms a year you understand recruiting and retaining members is a high priority for the District to meet the needs of the community.
+Today 45% of the District budget is spent on labor costs, these costs encompass all wages and benefits for both on-call (part-time) and fulltime members, by contrast most fulltime fire departments labor cost is approximately 90% of their budget.
+Through policy, on-call members are required to respond to 25% of the calls at their assigned station as well as participate in 50% of the training drills to remain a member in good standing, with on-call members required to respond to one out of every four alarms and nearly 900 alarms a year retaining trained members and recruiting new members is a high priority for the District to meet the needs of our community.